-In 2021, Bloomfield Township officers were involved in four foot pursuits.
+In 2022, Bloomfield Township officers were involved in four foot pursuits.
 Each incident involved person(s) actively committing a crime or fleeing the scene of a crime.
-All subjects involved in each foot pursuit were apprehended.
+Three of the four subjects involved were apprehended.
 The officers involved in each foot pursuit were found to be within the department policy.